kh296/lightning-xpu/README.md

 The packages enables use of the `"single_device"`, `"ddp"` and `"fsdp"` strategies with `"xpu"` accelerators, while maintaining compatibility with all other accelerator-strategy combinations supported by PyTorch Lightning.

 Instructions are given below for user installation of `lightning_xpu` on Dawn, and for running a PyTorch Lightning toy example.
-Basic information is given on changing strategies and devices used, and on running other PyTorch Lightning applications on Dawn.
+Basic information is given on changing the strategies and devices used, and on running other PyTorch Lightning applications on Dawn.

 ## Installation on Dawn